Pajamajoker/CRM/README.md

 3.The codebase can be modified to serve as CRM for businesses of different sectors.

-4.This project is a part of my college curriculum,which uses JSP(now considered as obsolete technology)
+4.This project is a part of my college curriculum,which uses JSPs and Java servlets.

-I've created a CRM tool web application.
-For this application I've used MYSQL to store the data and for the user interface I have used JSP and HTML.
-Customer relationship management (CRM) is a combination of people, processes, and technology that seeks to provide understanding of customer needs, to support business strategy, and to build long-term relationships with customers.

 FUNCTIONALITIES
 1. An up to date database of customers, probable leads, available products is maintained.